-Avian Influenza is endemic in China.
-Risk of H7N9 is present throughout the country.
+Avian Influenza (H5N6) has been confirmed in Beijing.
+Avian Influenza is endemic in China and risk is present throughout the country.

 Avian Influenza, also known as bird flu, is a highly contagious infection among birds.
 It is a zoonosis – an animal infection that can spread to humans – with viral subtypes belonging to the influenza A species.
 The subtypes H5N1 and H7N9, in particular, can cause serious illness in humans.